jbroadway/docs/docs/2023.1/studio/how-tos/recording-and-live-streaming/how-to-live-stream-from-flipside-studio.md

 After completing the one-time steps above, here are the steps you can use to start a new live stream from Flipside Studio.

+> **Note:** If you're using the desktop version of Flipside Studio, you can skip to **Step 5.** and capture Flipside Studio directly in OBS, unless you want to stream from a separate machine than the one you're using for VR.

 **Step 1.** Press the menu button on either controller and choose **Camera Switcher** from the main menu.

 **Step 2.** Press the **Start Cast** button in the bottom left corner of the camera switcher.
 A popup window will appear with a room code to enter into Flipside Broadcaster to connect.